is8ac/aural2/paper/aural2.md

 for later use, or for immediate evaluation.

-Aural2 does both: constructing the main training graph in python at build time, and the numerous other supporting graph in Go at initialization time.
+Aural2 does both: constructing the main training graph in python at build time, and the numerous other supporting graphs in Go at initialization time.

 Aural2's extensive use of TF compute graphs allow it to take advantage